tgstation/tgstation/.github/STANDARDS.md

 Note: While there has historically been a strong impulse to use associated lists for caching of computed values, this is the easy way out and leaves a lot of hidden overhead.
 Please keep this in mind when designing core/root systems that are intended for use by other code/coders.
 It's normally better for consumers of such systems to handle their own caching using vars and number indexed lists, than for you to do it using associated lists.

-## Dream Maker Quirks/Tricks
+# Dream Maker Quirks/Tricks

-Like all languages, Dream Maker has its quirks, some of them are beneficial to us, like these
+Like all languages, Dream Maker has its quirks, some of them are beneficial to us, some are harmful.

+## Loops
 ### In-To for-loops

 `for(var/i = 1, i <= some_value, i++)` is a fairly standard way to write an incremental for loop in most languages (especially those in the C family), but DM's `for(var/i in 1 to some_value)` syntax is oddly faster than its implementation of the former syntax; where possible, it's advised to use DM's syntax.
 (Note, the `to` keyword is inclusive, so it automatically defaults to replacing `<=`; if you want `<` then you should write it as `1 to some_value-1`).

 HOWEVER, if either `some_value` or `i` changes within the body of the for (underneath the `for(...)` header) or if you are looping over a list AND changing the length of the list then you can NOT use this type of for-loop!

 ### `for(var/A in list)` versus `for(var/i in 1 to list.len)`

 The former is faster than the latter, as shown by the following profile results: https://file.house/zy7H.png
 Code used for the test in a readable format: https://pastebin.com/w50uERkG

-### Dot variable
+## Dot variable

 Like other languages in the C family, DM has a `.` or "Dot" operator, used for accessing variables/members/functions of an object instance.
 eg:
 ```DM